ierror/stream-steam/README.md

 StreamSteam
 -----------

-Scaleable and Hackable Analytics on AWS
+Scalable and Hackable Analytics for AWS

+> Installed and configured in minutes, yet expandable and scalable

 ## Installation and Setup